selabhvl/dat110public/week3/week3.md

 ## DAT110: Distributed Systems and Network Technology

-### Lab Week 4: 20/01 - 24/01
+### Lab Week 4: 18/01 - 22/01

-**REMEMBER** to complete the end of week 4 quiz (and also end of week 3 quiz if you have not already done so).
+**REMEMBER** to complete the end of week quiz for this week (and also end of week quiz for the previous week (if you have not already done so).

-Not that some of the exercises below are marked as **optional**.
+Note that some of the exercises below are marked as **optional**.
 These represents more challenging exercises.
-The first project in week 5 will be about socket and network programming in Java.
-So even if Exercise 4.6 is optional, it is highly recommended to be well-prepared for undertaking the project.
+The first mandatory project will be about socket and network programming in Java.
+So even if Exercise 4.6 is optional, it is highly recommended to try to solve it in order to be well-prepared for undertaking the first project.

 #### Exercise 4.1 - Layering and encapsulation